dylanpilz/cryVar/README.md

 ```bash
 python gisaid_authemtication.py
 ```
 This will open a web browser and prompt you to enter your GISAID credentials.
-Upon doing so, an auth token will be stored in your pycache, so this only needs to be done once.
+Upon doing so, an auth token will be stored in your environment, so this only needs to be done once.

 ### Basic Usage